-For the first time in history, the number of world citizens without access to electricity services has dropped below one billion, but still more than 2.8 billion people lack access to clean and affordable cooking fuels.
-Access to clean, affordable and reliable energy services for all world citizens is a precondition for the achievement of many other Sustainable Development Goals, such as health and economic development.
+For the first time in history, the number of global citizens without access to electricity services has dropped below one billion, yet more than 2.8 billion people lack access to clean and affordable cooking fuels.
+Access to clean, affordable and reliable energy services for all world citizens is a precondition for the achievement of many other Sustainable Development Goals (SDGs), such as health and economic development.

-The provision of sustainable energy services for all is not just a technological challenge or one confined to developing countries.
-Industrial and post-industrial societies also need to address issues of energy poverty and energy injustice.
+The challenges you will find in relation to the provision of sustainable energy services for all are not exclusively technological or limited to developing countries.
+Industrial and post-industrial societies also cope with issues of energy poverty and energy injustice.

 Rather than tackling the technological dimension of the formidable challenge to provide an inclusive energy system with renewable and climate-neutral energy resources, this course will focus on its social and institutional dimension.
 Introduction to the principle of the 4 As of energy services - Accessibility, Availability, Affordability, and Acceptability (environmental and social) will enrich your perspective as an engineering professional.
 Balancing these four critical and interdependent criteria is a recurrent challenge for individuals and society as a whole, as the characterization of the four As evolves with economic development and changing societal preferences.